bruvellu/clypeaster/README.markdown

-Attempt to use Django as a tool to organize and analyze scientific data.
+This is an attempt to use Django as a tool to organize and analyze scientific data.

 #Why?